What is CRE?

 The CRE Church Year begins after Labor Day and continues through mid-June.
 During this time, worship services take place at 9:15 and at 11:15.
 Children are encouraged to attend worship with their families.

 About fifteen minutes into the service, our ministers lead a Time for All Ages after which children may leave the sanctuary for classes, programs or playtime.

 - Preschool – Starr King Preschool

-- Kinder and First Grade – Room D, Blake Building
+- Kinder to Second Grades – Room D, Blake Building

-- Second to Fifth Grade – Room C, Blake Building
+- Third to Fifth Grades – Room C, Blake Building

-- Middle School – Room B, Blake Building
+- Middle School (Sixth to Eighth Grades) – Room B, Blake Building